uneeb123/bitcoin.org/_data/devdocs/en/guides/p2p_network.md

 Upon receipt of the `getblocks` message, the sync node takes the first (and only) header hash and searches its local best block chain for a block with that header hash.
-It finds that block 0 matches, so it replies with 500 block inventories (the maximum response to a `getblocks` message) starting from block 1.
+It finds that block 0 matches the given header hash.
+So it replies with 500 block inventories (the maximum response to a `getblocks` message) starting from block 1.
 It sends these inventories in the `inv` message illustrated below.